The Sale Process

 Settlement is the conclusion of the sale transaction and usually takes place about six weeks after contracts are exchanged.

-Click here for an obligation Free Market Appraisal
+Click here for an obligation-free market Appraisal

 Popular Posts